 The basic block gives a broad competence in mathematics at the advanced level.
 It is mandatory to read one course in each of the four areas listed below.
 Each course corresponds to 7.5 ECTS credits.

 - Algebra and Geometry: Homological Algebra and Algebraic Topology, or Commutative Algebra and Algebraic Geometry..

 - Analysis: Advanced Real Analysis I, Fourier Analysis, Advanced Real Analysis II, or Partial Differential Equations.

 - Discrete Mathematics: Graph Theory, Enumerative Combinatorics or Number theory.

 The profile block contains 30 ECTS credits of courses in mathematics on the advanced level.
 These courses are chosen freely.
 It is here that the student specializes and prepares for the master thesis.

-Courses may be chosen outside pure mathematics, e.g. in mathematical physics, mathematical statistics, optimization theory or theoretical computer science.
+Courses may be chosen outside mathematics courses outside the program, e.g. in mathematical physics, mathematical statistics, optimization theory or theoretical computer science.
 Please consult the director(s) of the program.